 Ordering for the whole office

 Sure, you’re bringing in big business, but when you order lunch for ten at a fast food drive-through, it slows the whole line down.
 Instead, order inside the restaurant or better yet, call in an order in advance.
-Find out the most popular regional fast food spot in your state.
+Here’s the reason why Coke tastes better at McDonald’s than anywhere else.

 Waiting at the register for condiments